Honus Wagner: Pittsburgh Pirates (1900–1917)

-He was the first winner of 'The World's Championship Batsman' 's Cup, in 1908, made by Welshman George "Honey Boy" Evans.
+He was the first winner of The World's Championship Batsman's Cup, in 1908, made by Welshman George "Honey Boy" Evans.

 1903 and 1909 World Series

 In 1903, the Pirates played the Boston Americans in Major League Baseball's inaugural World Series.
-Wagner, by this point, was an established star and much was expected of him, especially since the Pirates' starting rotation was decimated by injury.
+Wagner, by this point, was an established star and much was expected of him, especially since the Pirates' starting rotation was badly depleted by injury.
 Wagner himself was not at full strength and hit only .222 for the series.
 The Americans, meanwhile, had some fans, called the "Royal Rooters" who, whenever Wagner came to bat, sang "Honus, Honus, why do you hit so badly?" to the tune of "Tessie", a popular song of the day.
 The Rooters, led by Boston bartender Michael "Nuf Ced" McGreevy, even traveled to Pittsburgh to continue their heckling.
 Pittsburgh lost in the best-of-nine series, five games to three, to a team led by pitchers Cy Young and Bill Dinneen and third baseman–manager Jimmy Collins.
 Christy Mathewson, in his book "Pitching in a Pinch" wrote: "For some time after "Hans" Wagner's poor showing in the world's series of 1903 ... it was reported that he was "yellow" (poor in the clutch).
 This grieved the Dutchman deeply, for I don't know a ballplayer in either league who would assay less quit to the ton than Wagner ...
 This was the real tragedy in Wagner's career.
 Notwithstanding his stolid appearance, he is a sensitive player, and this has hurt him more than anything else in his life ever has."

 Wagner was distraught by his performance.
 The following spring, he refused to send his portrait to a "Hall of Fame" for batting champions, citing his play in the World Series.
 "I was too bum last year", he wrote.
 "I was a joke in that Boston-Pittsburgh Series.
 What does it profit a man to hammer along and make a few hits when they are not needed only to fall down when it comes to a pinch?
 I would be ashamed to have my picture up now."